-After the pilot phase, three research questions were posed: (i) are SME's less likely to implement Lean opposite to what the literature suggests? (ii) how has Lean been applied in a Portuguese SME (OLITREM)?
-And how can it be improved? and (iii) can the Lean system be integrated into the management system in this organization?
+After the pilot phase, three research questions were posed: (i) are SME's less likely to implement Lean opposite to what the literature suggests? (ii) how has Lean been applied in a Portuguese SME (FROSKY)?
+And how can it be improved? and (iii) can the Lean system be integrated into the management system in this organisation?

 Finally, the main phase intends to answer the research questions and ran from January 2017 to May 2018.
 This phase comprised 9 semi-structured interviews, lasting 5 hours and 54 minutes.

-All these interviews were tape-recorded, transcribed, and most of them were followed up with an open discussion (see Appendix 1).
+All these interviews were tape-recorded, transcribed, and most of them were followed up with an open discussion (see Appendix 1)

 Globally, 13 interviews were conducted, lasting 9 hours and 47 minutes.
 The interviewees comprised two members of the board of directors (one is the production manager and the other is the financial manager).
 As can be seen in Appendix 1, other operational managers were interviewed.
 The average was 35 minutes per interview.
-Interview guidelines can be found in Appendix 2.

-The collection of data was also supported by the collection of formal reports, statements and informal records provided by OLITREM (See Appendix 3).
+The collection of data was also supported by the collection of formal reports, statements and informal records provided by FROSKY (See Appendix 2).